OmarrKaddah/Gazelle/README.md

 ## 9. Classical NER Subsystem (CRF)

 A standalone Arabic NER pipeline using a CRF trained on gold-annotated CBE banking documents.
-This subsystem is in `src/classical_NER/` and is separate from the main GLiNER/LLM pipeline.
+This subsystem is in `src/classical_NER/`.

+Set `NER_STRATEGY=classical` in `.env` (or the env var) to activate it in the main pipeline.
+Both `runPipeline.py` (§7.2 orchestrator) and `run.py` (§7.1 full pipeline) will then call `runners/runNerPipeline.py` in place of `runGliner.py` for the entity extraction step.

 ### 9.1 Full CRF pipeline